rickithadi/jekyll-netlify-boilerplate/_posts/2023-07-25-setting-up-payments-with-durianpay.md

    A﻿ccording to Durianpay, this is an optional step, but I highly recommend it as ensures logic is fired on your backend once payments and/or orders are completed.
    \
-   A known limitation I've come across is that Durianpay will try to redirect users to their own domain on payment success page.
+   A known limitation I've come across is that Durianpay will force a refresh and take users to `redirect_url`.
 This results in `onSuccess`, `onClose` and `onError` callbacks not firing.
 This means there is a risk of successful payment but fulfilment logic not being executed.

    * S﻿et up URL on Durianpay dashboard.
-   * Signature verification: Events that your webhook receives need to be
+   * Signature verification

      ```javascript
       try {